Complaints Procedure — Flat Clearance Westminster

 When a decision is reached we will issue a final response that explains the investigation findings, the remedial actions to be taken (if any), and the reasons for the outcome.
 If remediation is agreed, we will outline timelines and responsibilities for delivering the agreed remedy.
 The complaint is closed once the agreed actions are completed and the records are finalised.
 Closure notes remain on file to support continuous improvement and compliance monitoring.

-- Requesting an internal review should be done within 14 calendar days of the final response if the complainant remains dissatisfied.
+• Requesting an internal review should be done within 14 calendar days of the final response if the complainant remains dissatisfied.

-- Senior review will generally provide a response within 10 working days of escalation unless additional investigation is required.
+• Senior review will generally provide a response within 10 working days of escalation unless additional investigation is required.

-- Final determination aims to be issued within 20 working days from receipt of an escalation; exceptions will be communicated with explanation.
+• Final determination aims to be issued within 20 working days from receipt of an escalation; exceptions will be communicated with explanation.

+Two yellow wheeled rubbish bins with open lids are positioned on a pavement next to a white wall, with scattered damaged white foam food containers and debris around their bases.
+One bin is slightly in front of the other, and both containers are strewn on the ground, some leaning on the bins.
+The scene appears to be an outdoor area, possibly near a residential or commercial property in Westminster, with patches of grass and small plants visible behind the bins.
+The surface beneath the bins is concrete, and nearby, a few small wooden stools and green accents can be seen.
+The image reflects the typical rubbish disposal scene that a waste removal service like Flat Clearance Westminster might address, with a focus on clearing general waste and debris from public or private outdoor spaces.
 External options and learning: If internal processes are exhausted and the outcome remains contested, we will signpost independent review routes relevant to clearance and waste removal disputes, such as industry arbitration or ombudsman services, where applicable.
 Additionally, all complaints are used as a source of learning: themes are analysed periodically and corrective measures are integrated into training, operational guidance and quality control for our flat clearance and rubbish removal teams.